TL;DR

 - We explain why it matters and what to do next

-The hidden cost of Mounjaro weight loss
+Hidden cost of weight loss

-What’s behind the ‘ageing effect’?
+The ‘ageing effect’?

 Experts say two things are happening.
 First, the speed of weight loss triggered by these drugs gives the body little time to adapt, meaning both fat and muscle are lost.
 Second, the drugs may influence hormones like testosterone and IGF-1, which play a role in preserving muscle mass and youthfulness.
-This combination can quietly drain your physical strength and energy, even if the scales say you’re doing great.
+This combination of factors can quietly drain your physical strength and energy, even if the scales say you’re doing great.

 And when it comes to food, prioritise protein.
 Think lean meats, dairy, legumes, and protein supplements.